Federal Agencies Steering Committee

 What is PARC’s Federal Agencies Steering Committee?

-The Federal Agencies Steering Committee, or FASC, is comprised of representatives from 12 federal agencies.
+The Federal Agencies Steering Committee, or FASC, is comprised of representatives from 11 federal agencies.
 The FASC operates under a Memorandum of Understanding , the purpose of which is to provide a framework for cooperation and coordination in achieving the objectives of the FASC , and in matters relating to the conservation of amphibians, reptiles, and their habitats.
 The Committee provides a unified forum to facilitate herpetofauna communication and management among federal partners through the PARC network, and assists in implementing the PARC Strategic Plan.
 It is co-chaired by two voluntary representatives from member agencies.
-Co-chairs rotate on an offset two-year basis.
-FASC Co-chairs also serve as members on PARC’s Joint National Steering Committee, which is the governing body of PARC.
+FASC Co-chairs also serve as advisory members on PARC’s Joint National Steering Committee, which is the governing body of PARC.
 The FASC conducts monthly coordination calls and meets annually.

 What does the FASC do?